SweeRoty/fintell_app/README.md

   cd ../
   ```

-### Step3: Construct APP features
+### Step3: Construct features
-* If the hive tables for storing APP features are not ready, create them first.
+* If the hive tables for storing features are not created, create them first.
 Substitute the table names in the bash scripts accordingly.
 * Execute the *start.sh* script.
-Change the IO path in the Spark scripts if needed.
+Change the IO path in the Spark scripts if necessary.

 ```
   cd features/
   cd preparation/ & sh modify_schema_for_ins_features.sh & sh modify_schema_for_dev_features.sh & cd ..
   sh start.sh
   cd ../
 ```

+### Step 4: Modeling
+* Please refer to the README file in the *algorithms* sub directory